8nhuman8/8nhuman-project-template/README.md

 ## Command-line arguments description

 ## Credits and references
-1. Projects that inspired you
+- Projects that inspired you.
-2. Related projects
+- Related projects.
-3. Books, papers, talks, or other sources that have meaningful impact or influence on this project
+- Books, papers, talks, or other sources that have meaningful impact or influence on this project.

 ## License
 [Project Title](https://github.com/8nhuman8/8nhuman-project-template) specific code is distributed under [MIT License](https://github.com/8nhuman8/8nhuman-project-template/blob/master/LICENSE).